Xvois/Harked/README.md

 # Harked

 Harked is a website that allows users to generate personalized profiles based on their Spotify listening habits.
-It uses OAuth2 to securely log in to a user's Spotify account and retrieve their top songs and artists, and then displays this data in a profile with descriptions of each category.

 ## Getting Started